apostrophecms-legacy/apostrophe-proxy-auth/README.md

 This module does *not* implement weblogin, cosign, basic auth or Shibboleth directly.
 Instead it relies on Apache to do that, and accepts Apache's word for it when a username is presented via an HTTP header.
 We'll demonstrate how to ensure that this information is authentic.

+This module is not for CAS (Centralized Authentication Service).
+Use [apostrophe-cas](https://github.com/punkave/apostrophe-cas) instead.

 ## Installation

 npm install --save apostrophe-proxy-auth